tomorrows web, here today

 1. Use $_SERVER["DOCUMENT_ROOT"] – We can use this variable to make all our includes relative to the server root directory, instead of the current working directory(script’s directory).
 Then we would use something like this for all our includes:

-2. Use dir(__FILE__) – The __FILE__ constant contains the full path and filename of the script that it is used in.
-The function dir() removes the file name from the path, giving us the absolute path of the directory the file is in regardless of which script included it.
+1. Use dirname(__FILE__) - The FILE constant contains the full path and filename of the script that it is used in.
+The function dirname() removes the file name from the path, giving us the absolute path of the directory the file is in regardless of which script included it.
 Using this gives us the option of using relative paths just as we would with any other language, like C/C++.
 We would prefix all our relative path like this:

-You may also use basename() together with dir() to find the included scripts name and not just the name of the currently executing script, like this:
+You may also use basename() together with dirname() to find the included scripts name and not just the name of the currently executing script, like this:

 I personally prefer the second method over the first one, as it gives me more freedom and a better way to create a modular web application.